mikemadison13/Drupal-GovCon-2017/docroot/modules/contrib/linkicon/README.md

 [Installing Drupal 8 Modules](https://drupal.org/node/1897420)

+At `/admin/modules`, enable this module and its dependency, link.module

 ## FEATURES
 - Predefine allowed titles.
-Adding or removing more icons is as easy as adding or removing another line of key|value pairs to the allowed titles.
+Adding or removing more icons is as easy as adding or removing another line of `key|value` pairs to the allowed titles.
 - Optional icon API, and fontawesome modules integration.
 - Optional simple stylings: pure CSS tooltip, square, rounded and base colors, or disable it from outputting CSS, if you care to DIY.
 It's a starter anyway.